foomo/gocontentful/README.md

 All functions that query the space through ERM are cache-transparent: if a cache is available data will be loaded from there, otherwise it will be sourced from Contentful.

+gocontentful also supports selective entry and asset cache updates through the following method:

+<pre><code>err = cc.UpdateCacheForEntity(context, sysType, contentType, entityID string)
+</code></pre>

 Note that when something changes in the space at Contentful you need to regenerate the cache.
-This can be done setting up a webhook at Contentful and handling it in your service.
+This can be done setting up a webhook at Contentful and handling its call in your service through one of the cache update methods.
+It's highly recommended that you regenerate the entire CDA cache when something is published (because you want production data to be 100% up to date in your application) and that you only update a single entry in the cache for the CPA cache (because it's a whole lot faster for preview features).

-_@TODO: implement support for Contentful's sync API for selective updates of the cache_

 ### Have fun with persons and pets